ControlBaseRacingLeague/CBRL/rules.md

 5. After a final lap, as referred to in article 1.4 under 4, a virtual chequered flag will be thrown.
 Once the race is over the divison will be pinged and we will go off the results from the final lap.

 ## Section 2.
 Clean Driving
-In this section the rules for clean driving will be mentioned.

 ### Article 2.1 Official Fia rules
 1. Basically, the official rules of the FIA apply as clean driving.